 The offline capability of OsmAnd is one of its many strengths.
 Therefore, one of the very first task a new user may want to do is to download the database(s).
 And, if you are interested in voice-assisted turn-by-turn navigation, you will have to download the voice files, as well.

-- Press the Options icon and select Manage map files.
-See the canvass elements of the User Interface in the next section for reference.
+- Press the Options icon and select Download maps.
+See the canvas elements of the User Interface in the next section for reference.
 If you’re using the free version from the Google Play Store, a dialog box may appear at this point.
 If so, simply select “Ok”.
 The community-maintained version from F-Droid will not have this dialog box.

 In here, you manage all the online raster files, offline vector databases, and voice files that the OsmAnd app uses.